 - 1. Apply the tract-level projected growth to parcels within each tract, distributing growth to parcels with the highest driver values first. - 2.
-Check growth projections against build-out population and reduce any projections exceeding build-out to equal the build-out numbers. - 3.
+Check growth projections against build-out population, and reduce any projections exceeding build-out to equal the build-out numbers. - 3.
 After projecting growth for all census tracts within a particular county, summarize the resulting growth and compare it against countywide BEBR target growth.
 For each model iteration, this step led to one of two scenarios: - a.
-If the Small-Area Population Forecasting Model's projections exceeded the BEBR target growth, reduce the projected growth for parcels with the lowest growth driver values until the county growth equaled the target. - b.
+If the Small-Area Population Forecasting Model's projections exceeded the BEBR target growth, reduce the projected growth for all tracts by the percentage that the projections exceeded the BEBR target. - b.
 If the Small-Area Population projection model's projections were less than the BEBR target, develop parcels with the highest growth driver values and available capacity until the BEBR target growth is reached.